April 28, 2003: Apple opens the iTunes Music Store, revolutionizing the music industry and digital distribution of

-Surprisingly, Apple — which had always been ahead of the curve on multimedia — initially missed out on letting users burn their songs to CD.
-Although the company marketed the iMac G3 as an internet computer (one of the words the “i” in its name invoked was “internet”), it took until February 2001 for an iMac to ship with a CD-RW drive.
+Surprisingly, Apple — traditionally ahead of the curve on multimedia — initially missed out on letting users burn their songs to CD.
+Although the company marketed the iMac G3 as an internet computer (one of the words the “i” in its name evoked was “internet”), it took until February 2001 for an iMac to ship with a CD-RW drive.

 “I felt like a dope,” Steve Jobs later admitted, having made a rare misjudgment about where the industry was headed.

 The 2001 iMac rolled out with an advertising campaign describing the computer’s ability to let users “Rip, Mix, Burn” their own CDs.
 This earned Apple the ire of entertainment industry moguls, who suggested that it condoned piracy.

 Later in 2001, Apple launched the first iPod, which rapidly grew to become the company’s biggest-selling product.
 The combined success of the iPod and iTunes made Jobs contemplate ways to simplify online music sales.

 Apple already led the way with high-quality movie trailers, thanks to its QuickTime technology.
 Apple’s online store also proved a big hit with consumers, demonstrating that the company could pull off internet-based sales.

 iTunes Music Store changes the music industry

 The challenge came in convincing music labels that digital distribution, which risked further diminishing CD sales, made sense from a business perspective.
 Other companies’ previous attempts to sell MP3s failed, due to limited catalogs, ugly user interfaces and an insistence that users pay subscription fees.